sonyarianto/WebFundamentals/src/content/en/fundamentals/media/manipulating/cheatsheet.md

 an output file's bitrate in the same operation as a file conversion.
 For this cheat sheet, I will show these operations (among others) as separate commands for the sake of clarity.

+Note: To create this cheat sheet, I used ffmpeg version 3.2.2-tessus.

 Please let me know of useful additions or corrections.
 [Pull requests are welcome](https://github.com/google/WebFundamentals/tree/master/src/content/en/fundamentals/media/manipulating/cheatsheet).